This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 - If some of your chips seem soggy and not crispy place them on a baking sheet and put them into a hot oven for just a few minutes and this will crisp them up.

-So this summer when those giant zucchini are staring at you from the farmers’ market basket or you have an abundant supply from your garden, think about these zucchini chips for satisfying treat!
+So this summer when those gorgeous zucchini are staring at you from the farmers’ market basket or you have an abundant supply from your garden, think about making these zucchini chips for a satisfying treat!

 Happy Cooking and Enjoy!